 Prosecutors, especially in large cities, regularly hire an entering class during fall recruiting.
-However, please aware that hiring may depend on budget approvals, may not be finalized until the summer, and may be restricted to individuals who are already barred.
+However, please be aware that hiring may depend on budget approvals, may not be finalized until the summer, and may be restricted to individuals who are already barred.
 OCPD has a handout which provides guidance on preparing for a career as a prosecutor, as well as a list of alumni prosecutors who are available to speak with students.

 Prosecutors’ offices typically have a three- or four-stage interview process, during which you will likely be asked hypotheticals or required to do a simulated court argument.
 It is difficult to make broad generalizations about the hiring processes of state attorneys general as size of offices, workload, and hiring practices vary significantly by jurisdiction.
 Some offices hire many entry-level attorneys each year, while others only hire entry-level attorneys through Honors Programs.